-We’re celebrating our Asian American and Pacific Islander authors, illustrators, and creators this month (and every month)!
+We’re celebrating our Asian American authors, illustrators, and creators this month (and every month)!
 Keep reading to discover new books and revisit your favorites!Discover books & resources for AAPI Month →

 This month we’re interviewing Randi Pink, author of Angel of Greenwood.
 May 31, 2021 marks 100 years since the Tulsa Race Massacre.
 In this historical fiction account of the tragedy, the thriving Black community of Greenwood in Tulsa, OK is destroyed by an angry mob of white people.
 Randi Pink honors the real victims of Greenwood by acknowledging the strength and resilience in this community and two teenagers who fall in love in the midst of chaos.